The tomato is a round fruit which grows on vines, ripening mainly in the summer.

 1 mini baguette, sliced

 1-2 cloves garlic, minced

 Optional: chiffenaded fresh basil for garnish

 1. Place oven rack approximately 6″ from oven broiler.
 Preheat oven on broil setting.
 (Or fire up the grill.)

-5. Remove bruschetta from oven when golden brown and cheese melts.
+3. Remove toasted bread from oven when golden brown.